MarvinKweyu/biodiversity/biocounter/README.md

 API documentation for the project can be accessed (once logged as an admin) on `http://127.0.0.1:8000/api/docs`.

+### Background tasks

+Background tasks can be accessed from the url: `http://localhost:5555` with credentials from the `envs.local.django` file path

 #### Running tests with pytest